 Nepal Telecom gets approval for 5G trials

-Back in June, Nepal Telecom (NT) submitted a work plan to the Nepal Telecommunications Authority (NTA) to start 5G trials in the country.
+Back in June 2021, Nepal Telecom (NTC) submitted a work plan to the Nepal Telecommunications Authority (NTA) to start 5G trials in the country.
 The company had prioritized the 2600MHz spectrum and was awaiting approval from the governing body.

-The latest board meeting of NTA has decided to provide 60Mhz frequency bandwidth to NT in its preferred 2600MHz band.
+The board meeting of NTA then decided to provide 60Mhz frequency bandwidth to NT in its preferred 2600MHz band.
 This decision was made based on the working procedure for 5G trials that NTA published back in July.

 The way ahead for Nepal Telecom